NadimGhaznavi/blog/_posts/2025-09-19-The-Power-of-Pictures.md

 # The Problem

-This blog post comes out of my current project, [Db4E](https://db4e.osoyalce.com/), the *a Monero mining dashboard for deployment, operation and real-time analytics*.
+This blog post comes out of my current project, [Db4E](https://db4e.osoyalce.com/), a *Monero mining dashboard for deployment, operation and real-time analytics*.
 The project was humming along, progress was good, then a strange bug appeared: When I queried my database cache for a list of *P2Pool deployments* I was getting duplicates in the list.
 This was particularly puzzling because the list was constructed from a dictionary, using a `values()` call.
 It shouldn't be possible to get two of the same values, but there they were.

 ---